1. The name of the Guild shall be THE GUILD OF FOOD WRITERS. It shall be a non-profit-distributing body.

 17. The management of the Guild, except as otherwise provided by these rules shall be delegated to a Committee consisting of ordinary members who shall elect from amongst themselves a Treasurer, a Guild Secretary, a Chairperson who shall be Chairperson of the Guild and, if it is felt desirable, a Vice-Chairperson.
 All Committee members may serve for four years but no longer though they may thereafter be re-elected after a year’s interval.
 The Committee shall have power to co-opt any other ordinary member for a specific task, such as membership of a subcommittee, or to hold a particular office such as Treasurer, in the light of that member’s particular interest, experience or skills.
 The co-opted member shall serve as a temporary Committee member with full voting rights for not longer than the period from the date of their being co-opted to the next Annual General Meeting thereafter.
 Co-option shall be limited to two ordinary members.
 The Committee shall have power at its discretion to appoint or dismiss at any time a legal adviser and a financial adviser to the Guild either or both of whom may, if so requested by the Committee, be in attendance in this capacity at any time at meetings of the Committee or of the Guild but without the voting rights in such capacity.
 The Committee shall have the power to appoint specialist officers for instance, a Functions or Special Events Officer, from the normal membership.

-18. At the Annual General Meeting, 12 (twelve) ordinary members of the Guild shall be elected to serve as a Committee.
+18. At the Annual General Meeting, between 12 (twelve) and 15 (fifteen) ordinary members of the Guild shall be elected to serve as a Committee.
 All Committee members will be elected for a four-year period but may stand down at any time they wish.
-No member may stand for more than four consecutive years without a one-year break unless that member of the Committee is the Chair having served only one year as Chair in his or her fourth year on the Committee, in which case, subject to the agreement of the Committee, the Chair can serve as Chair and member of the Committee for a further one year.
+No member may stand for more than four consecutive years without a one-year break unless that member of the Committee is the Chair and their tenure can be extended in the following circumstances: where a Chair has served only two years as Chair in their fourth year on the Committee, subject to the agreement of the Committee, the Chair can serve as Chair and member of the Committee for a further year; and where a Chair has served only one year as Chair in their fourth year on the Committee, subject to the agreement of the Committee, the Chair can serve as Chair and member of the Committee for a further two years.

 19. The Committee, at its first meeting after the Annual General Meeting each year, shall elect or re-elect from among itself a Chairperson and, if it considers it desirable, a Vice-Chairperson.
 It shall also elect or re-elect a Guild Secretary and Treasurer.
 The Chairperson, or in his or her absence, Vice-Chairperson, shall take the Chair at all meetings of the Committee, and shall exercise the right of a second or casting vote in the event of an equality of votes upon the merits of any matter failing to be decided by the Committee.
 Subject to his or her general direction, the Committee shall fix its own procedure for acting upon any matter arising before the occasion of the next Annual General Meeting.